tini2p-project/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 flags :: 2 bytes
          bit order: 15 14 ..
 3210
-         bit 0: 1 if ephemeral key is to be used, 0 if not bit 1: 1 if Static Key Section follows, 0 if not bits 15-2: Unused, set to 0 for future compatibility num :: Message number, 2 bytes unused :: 4 bytes key :: the originator's ephemeral key, 32 bytes.
+         bit 0: 1 if ephemeral key is present, 0 if not bit 1: 1 if Static Key Section follows, 0 if not bit 2: 1 if New Session Reply, 0 if not bits 15-3: Unused, set to 0 for future compatibility num :: Message number, 2 bytes unused :: 4 bytes sessionID :: session/ephemeral key ID, 8 bytes.
+         Uniquely identifies the ephemeral key being used, to process New Session Reply messages. key :: the originator's ephemeral key, 32 bytes.
+         If bit 0 is set, reusable ephemeral key for the session.
-         All zeros if flags bit 0 is not set
+         If bit 0 is unset, all zeroes, no session.
-         Set to 0 for future compatibility

 {% endhighlight %}